jackyzha0/jackyzha0.github.io/content/thoughts/truth.md

 It basically states that if math is consistent, it cannot be complete.
 And if it is not complete, it must not be consistent."

+Related to Conway's Game of Life and whether we can tell a program can halt or not.

 ## Verisimilitude
 Truth is not binary, but rather a spectrum.
 Some propositions are closer to being true than other propositions.